PhD in Humanities, 39th Cycle

 Supervisor: Sebastiano Valerio.

-• prof. Menico Caroli
+• Prof. Menico Caroli

-• prof. ssa Antonella Catone
+• Prof. Antonella Catone

-• prof. Riccardo Di Cesare
+• Prof. Riccardo Di Cesare

-• dott.
-Angelo Valentino Romano (tecnico-amministrativo)
+• Dr. Angelo Valentino Romano (Technical-Administrative Staff)

 In light of the international debate on the role of universities in the field of knowledge and their relationship with local communities, as well as ANVUR’s guidelines on enhancing interactions between universities and society—referred to as the University’s Public Engagement—the PhD program in Humanities aims to promote activities directed towards society and the territory.